askST: My family is hosting a party but I have Covid-19. Can it go on if I stay in my room?

 Prof Tambyah said: “I think that many people would prefer working from home.

-“As the Ministry of Health points out, if you are Covid-19-positive, you should wear a mask if you are taking public transport.
+“As MOH points out, if you are Covid-19-positive, you should wear a mask if you are taking public transport.
 If you are vulnerable and concerned about infection, it would be reasonable to wear a comfortable mask.
 That might deter people from coming too close to you, although that is hard to do on the MRT during the rush hour.”

 Prof Fisher said: “I don’t believe mask mandates are needed.
 It’s a personal choice how much one wants to protect oneself.
 Obviously, if symptoms are present, you should stay home as much as possible – or see your doctor if you are worried – and always wear a mask if you must go out.”